SkyTrain for Surrey

-Surrey-Newton-Guildford LRT is Canada's worst value rapid transit project
+Surrey-Newton-Guildford LRT cost increase to $1.65 billion makes it Canada’s worst value rapid transit project

-At these costs, which exceed $150 million per kilometre, the Surrey-Newton-Guildford LRT will also be more expensive – per kilometre – than both the Millennium Line: Evergreen Extension and the Canada Line.
+At these costs, which exceed $150 million per kilometre, the first line to be built as part of Surrey’s at-grade LRT vision will be more expensive per kilometre than previous SkyTrain projects, including both the Millennium Line: Evergreen Extension and the Canada Line.

 For $1.65 billion, the City of Surrey and TransLink are buying a system that: